-That principle has no application here, where the potential defendants deliberately directed their conduct at a core Texas industry by seeking to suppress Texas-based speech originating from the Texas energy sector, including through corporate statements, internal company memos, and speeches within Texas.
+Unlike those cases, no showing of additional conduct is necessary here.
+The potential defendants deliberately targeted their conduct at Texas by seeking to suppress Texas-based speech and associational activity of ExxonMobil and others in the Texas energy sector, including through corporate statements, internal company memoranda, and speeches within Texas.
 FOF/COL ¶¶ 25, 28-30.
-The potential defendants also intentionally targeted associational activities in Texas, such as corporate decisions to fund non-profit groups that perform climate change-related research.
-Id. ¶ 29.
-A showing of additional conduct is superfluous when that targeted conduct, by its very nature demonstrates purposeful availment.
-Grewal, 971 F.3d at 494.
+As the amicus TXOGA states, "[This] type of targeting is far different from conduct outside the forum that . . . simply has an effect in the forum, whether intended or not."
+TXOGA Amicus Br.
+7. A showing of additional conduct is superfluous when that targeted conduct, by its very nature, demonstrates purposeful availment.
+Grewal, 971 F.3d at 493-94.
 Nothing more is needed.